aws-samples/amazon-ivs-player-web-sample/README.md

 * [Webpack build configuration](./webpack.config.js) - Demonstrates how to make player assets available via Webpack.

 Please see each sample for detailed code comments.

+## Live Demo

+Try out this repo in [Repl.it](https://repl.it/github/aws-samples/amazon-ivs-player-web-sample).
+You can build, run, and experiment with our code without having to set it up yourself.

+1. Visit https://repl.it/github/aws-samples/amazon-ivs-player-web-sample and sign up for an account
+2. Leave the default repl.it configuration (select language: Node.js, configure the run button: `npm start`) and click "Done"
+3. Click the "Run" button
+4. Wait for `npm install` and `npm start` to complete.
+You should see `Compiled successfully` in the console when done
+5. Reload the page and browse the live samples in the top right window

 ## Test Streams
 * 1080p30 - https://fcc3ddae59ed.us-west-2.playback.live-video.net/api/video/v1/us-west-2.893648527354.channel.DmumNckWFTqz.m3u8